kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 code config
 ```

-Here we have two settings, command is the kubernetes equivalent of dockerfiles Entrypoint setting.
+Here we have two settings, command is the kubernetes equivalent of the dockerfile'  s Entrypoint setting.
 And similarly 'args' is the equivalent for the dockerfile's CMD setting.
-These 2 settings will override the baked in start-up command.
+These 2 settings will override the baked in start-up command        .
 By the way, some images might not come with a baked-in command at all.
 In which case you can use these 2 settings to just set the startup command.

 Here we used the -c flag. this flag requires a string input.
 The -c flags then instructs bash to run this string as a command.
-In our case, this string is going to be a multiline string and we're feeding this string into the -c flag via the command setting.
+In our case, this string is going to be a multiline string and that we're feeding into this    flag via the command setting.

 This effectively ends up running a continously running shell script, whose only job is to print out the date every 5 seconds.
 This is a bit of a crude technique, but it is quite useful for testing purposes.

-To better understand what this startup command looks like, let's simulate how this shell script works by running it directly on my macbook.
+To help you understand what this startup command looks like, let's try running it directly on my workstation.